-As a part of our MSM tour we make a visit to the world-famous BMW Museum.
+As a part of our MSM trips in Europe we make it possibe to visit the world-famous BMW Museum.
 The permanent exhibition which tell us about the amazing history of BMW is spread over some 4000 m², displays hundreds of automobiles, engines and motorcycles.
 The unique design of the museum will leave breathless even those who are not interested in cars.
 Fascinating architecture, a constantly updated exhibition and an impressive entertainment program will make remarkable memories for everyone.

 In the Second World War, Dresden was completely wiped out by the aerial bombing, so the historical center had to be carefully rebuilt with the help of old maps and plans.
 Until the 1990’s Dresden was a part of Eastern Germany and it joined the rest of the country after the fall of the Berlin Wall.
 During this period of the East German socialist era, the vast urban growth also made a certain negative impact, which considerably changed the face of the city.